-Due to Darwin's focus on bringing products to market quickly, it often has not had time to fully build back end administrative systems prior to product launch.
+Due to Darwin's focus on bringing products to market quickly, it often has not had time to fully build systems to issue policies and handle the back end administration prior to product launch.
 The company felt that it could initially administer a new product using manual processes while the inforce was relatively small.
 It was intended that Darwin would finish building the administrative systems after the product launch, before the inforce block became too large.
 However, time constraints and lack of expertise in some cutting-edge product areas resulted in less than effective back end operations, including risk mitigation and management, operational monitoring, and reporting.
 Some administrative processes continue to be handled manually.

 Greater speed is needed to respond to business problems, including more timely risk monitoring and quicker escalation.
 Operational areas are silo-based, resulting in less effective collaboration and cross-functional continuous improvement processes.
 Darwin is moving towards a disciplined operational focus in underwriting, investments and diversified competitive products.
 Darwin has solid ratings from every major rating agency - A.M.
 Best, Standard and Poor's, Moody's, Fitch, and Insight Ratings.